leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 Keeps rebooting and you don't why?
 Check "Vulnerability" section 1st.

+Internet keeps losing connection and is not signal?
+Check if SIM card option on Router webpage is locked to the inserted SIM port.

 #### No Wifi?

-Probablity pcie bug or wifi faulty.
+Probablity pcie bug or wifi faulty, internal driver malfuction.
 Have a look on `dmesg` on your device.

 Any of this errors on the list?
 ```